Patsy Gallant: Successful beginnings in French

 Patsy Gallant, as a bilingual artist, used to release English and French versions of her albums simultaneously.
-She aimed the Francophone market of Quebec and Europe as well as English Canada and the United States.
+She aimed for the Francophone market of Quebec and Europe as well as English Canada and the United States.
 In September 1972 she released Upon My Own, her first English album.
 Although her two French albums were hits in French Canada, the only song from this album to score a minor hit was "Get That Ball", a funky song written by Yves Lapierre and Ken Owen.
 Other notable songs from this album are "This Old Lady", "Saturday Weather", "People Going Down the Avenue" and "I've Gotta Make It" (Upon My Own).

 Intensifying her efforts in the American market, Gallant recorded her 1974 album Power in Nashville, Tennessee, United States.
 Although the album spawned four moderately popular singles with "Save the Last Dance For Me", "Make My Living", "Doctor's Orders" and the title song "Power", they were not a commercial breakthrough.